 Challenge to New York State’s Charter School Funding Law

-Herrick achieved an important victory on behalf of the plaintiffs in Brown v.
-New York, securing a ruling in New York State Court denying a motion to dismiss our lawsuit challenging New York State's method of funding public charter schools.
-Our clients, five families whose children attend charter schools in the state and a Charter School advocacy organization for its member New York charter schools, argue that New York's practice of providing charter students with as little as three-fifths of what district students receive in the same community, violates the state Constitution and disproportionately affects children of color and lower incomes.
-The ruling was particularly important as similar claims raised by charter school parents in four others states – North Carolina, New Jersey, Arizona and Texas – all failed to survive defense motions to dismiss.
-Herrick continues to represent the clients in defending the ruling on appeal to the Appellate Division, Fourth Department.
+Represented the plaintiffs in Brown v.
+New York, and initially secured a winning ruling in New York State Supreme Court denying a motion to dismiss our lawsuit challenging New York State's method of funding public charter schools.
+Our clients, five “representative” families whose children attend charter schools in the state and a Charter School advocacy organization for its member New York charter schools (Northeast Charter Schools Network), argued that New York's practice of providing charter students with as little as three-fifths of what district students receive in the same community, violates the state Constitution and disproportionately affects children of color and lower incomes.
+While we ultimately lost on appeal, the ruling was particularly important as similar claims raised by charter school parents in four others states – North Carolina, New Jersey, Arizona and Texas – all failed to survive lower court defense motions to dismiss.

 Trade Group – City of New York Legislation